Mitigating Shortcut Learning with Diffusion Counterfactuals and Diverse Ensembles: Results

 \subsection{Diffusion-guided Ensemble Diversity}

-We trained a diverse ensemble comprising 100 ResNet-18 models on both ColorDSprites and UTKFace.
-The ablation studies examined the training of the ensemble with each diversification objective in turn, as well as a baseline with no imposed diversification.
-For both baseline and diversification experiments, we favor different training dynamics by using separate vanilla Adam optimizers for each model.
-We train the ensemble with a cross-entropy loss on the correlated diagonal training data, as well as an additional, objective-specific, diversification loss, computed on a separate diversification set.
-In our experiments, we will refer to `\emph{ood}' when the data for disagreement is comprised of left-out, feature-uncorrelated, samples from the original dataset; to `diffusion' when the samples are generated by a DPM; and to `baseline' when no diversification objective is included.
+We test whether diffusion counterfactuals can lead to ensemble diversification.
+We train ensembles comprising 100 ResNet-18 models on ColorDSprites, UTKFace, and CelebA.
+We train the ensembles with a cross-entropy loss on the correlated diagonal training data, as well as an additional diversification loss, computed on a separate diversification set.
+In our experiments, we will refer to `\emph{ood}' to the case where the data for disagreement is comprised of left-out, feature-uncorrelated, samples from the original dataset; to `diffusion' when the samples are generated by a DPM; and to `baseline' when no diversification objective is included.
 We tune $\gamma$ by grid-search to provide comparable experiments under different objectives (see Suppl. \S \ref{sup:sec:gamma})